funkypozzy/firmware/README.md

 sysupgrade --kernel=/tmp/uImage.${soc} --rootfs=/tmp/rootfs.squashfs.${soc} -z
 ~~~

 You can add -n key if you need to clean overlay after update (reset all settings to default).
-After the instalation is complete, the camera will reboot automatically.
+After the installation is complete, the camera will reboot automatically.
 Connect again to the camera and run this command (same as -n in the previous command):
 ~~~
 firstboot
 ~~~